Common Sprains of the Foot and Ankle

 3. Pace yourself during runs.
-Usain Bolt might be the fastest man on planet at the moment, but he doesn’t turn on the turbo on every run.
-He paces himself, as does any long distance runner, so there’s plenty of gas in the tank to from start to finish.
+Usain Bolt might be the fastest man on the planet at the moment, but he doesn’t turn on the turbo on every run.
+He paces himself, as does any long-distance runner, so there’s plenty of gas in the tank from start to finish.
 You need to find your particular groove to get the most out of your pacing practice.
 Learn an appropriate pace so you get more out of every run.

 4. Stretch and cool down after running.
 Stretching is essential to exercise safely.
 After your run, take time to lightly stretch and allow your body time to cool down at an appropriate rate.

 Last but not least, be sure to dedicate time to downtime.
 A message is a great way to treat your body and with ample rest, you’ll enjoy a more healthy life

 Living with diabetes means having to be proactive about your health.
 It’s very important for people with diabetes to watch what they eat, maintain a proper diet, keep their weight in check, and measure their insulin levels.
 Additionally, good foot care is necessary for people who have diabetes.

 So, why is foot care so important for diabetics?
 Well, it’s all about blood sugar levels.
 Over the course of time, people with diabetes typically suffer from high blood sugar levels.
 That can cause nerve damage to occur, as well as cause problems with blood circulation.
 Eventually, problems develop in the feet first, because your feet are your primary mode of transportation.